 An important element in the process is accounting for variations over a year which can cause higher than average sea levels in some months for certain locations.
 This seasonal aspect has been taken into account by focusing on the month with the highest current level and comparing this with the month with the highest level in the future.
 The actual month will be different in different locations.

 The App shows a global map of the combined processes of local (absolute) sea level rise and local vertical land movement.
 The sea level rise values are taken as the median value of an ensemble of 28 GCM’s, under the assumption of the largest greenhouse gas emissions as described by the RCP8.5 scenario in AR5.
 It also assumes a high climate sensitivity.

-Vertical land movement becomes relevant when looking at the local effects of sea level rise.
-Because the order of magnitude can be comparable, VLM can either exacerbate or dampen the sea level rise experienced at a coastal location.
+Local vertical land movement becomes relevant when looking at the local effects of sea level rise.
+The orders of magnitude are comparable, and VLM can thus either exacerbate or dampen the sea level rise experienced at a coastal location.
 In a place where VLM is upward (rising, like Norway), the local experienced SLR is smaller (local SLR can even be negative: sea level going down).
 When VLM is downward (sinking, like Manila), local experienced SLR is stronger.

-Note that local sea level rise is likely to be different from the global mean (regardless of VLM), because of variations in currents, the amount of heating of the sea water (responsible for the thermal expansion), as well as the volume (depth) of the sea water affected.
-This is expressed through change patterns (extracted from GCM-results) representing the ratio (i.e. in cm/cm) of local SLR vs. global mean SLR (the so-called normalized value).
+Note that local sea level rise is usually different from the global mean (regardless of VLM), because of variations in currents, the amount of heating of the sea water (responsible for the thermal expansion), as well as the volume (depth) of the sea water affected.
+This is expressed in the normalized change patterns extracted from GCM-results.

 Vertical land movement can be observed directly, or inferred from related measurements.